obie/saws/README.md

 }, done);
 ```

-#### SNSEvent (for consuming SNS events)
+#### SNSEvent

+Convenience object for easily processing SNS events in Lambda functions.

 Wrap the `event` provided to your Lambda's handler function in a `new SNSEvent` object for convenient handling.
-The SNSEvent instance provides an each iterator with a callback that is invoked for each SNS `Record` in the message.
+The SNSEvent instance provides an `eachMessage` iterator with a callback that is invoked for each SNS `Record` contained in the event.
 The callback gets two parameters, the whole message object itself and `JSON.parse`'d payload.

 ```javascript
 var chck = require('chck');